Con Boutsianis: Perth Glory

-Return to South
+Return to South Melbourne

-After controversially leaving Perth, he returned to Lakeside to play with South Melbourne in the 2000/01 side which finished runner-up to Wollongong, continuing his career-best form scoring 14 goals in 30 games.
+After leaving Perth, he returned to Lakeside to play with South Melbourne in the 2000/01 side which finished on top of the table but ultimately lost the grand final to Wollongong, continuing his career-best form scoring 14 goals in 30 games.

-Boutsianis would controversially leave South for a 3rd time the next season, along with South coach Mike Petersen and South teammate Andy Vlahos to join the Football Kingz.
+Boutsianis would leave South for a 3rd time the next season, along with South coach Mike Petersen and South teammate Andy Vlahos to join the Football Kingz in New Zealand.
 Boutsianis ended up playing no games for the club and sought a return to South during the season by refusing to play.
 The Kingz eventually relented, on condition that he not play in the fixture between the two sides, at that time holding down the bottom two spots on the table.
 Boutsianis ended up taking the field and scoring the winner late in the game, and all up scored 8 goals in 15 games to take South from bottom of the table to fifth spot and into the finals.